 WORKSHOPS & BREAKOUT SESSIONS

-This session is a half-day introduction to show participants how PBL is an effective way for students to learn and develop deeper learning of competencies required for success in college, career, and civic life.
+This session is a half-day to two-day introduction to show participants how PBL is an effective way for students to learn and develop deeper learning of competencies required for success in college, career, and civic life.
 Participants will learn how PBL engages students' hearts and minds while providing real-world relevance for learning with strategies and approaches that are equitable to all learners.
-For more comprehensive PBL services participants will be encouraged to partner with PBLWorks.

 In this session, educators will learn to draw on familiar concepts that connect their previous learning to computational thinking (a higher order problem-solving and cross-curricular skill).
 Strategies applied in this workshop can be replicated in the classroom and with learners of all ages.